lubaroli/sigsvgd/notes.md

 3. When shifting timesteps in MPC, how to keep Hessian approximation history in L-BFGS?
 Do a rank 1 approximation?
 4. Should the median heuristic have the 0.5 factor?
 Why?
 5. Could the norm of the bound on the stein velocity norm be used to dynamically adjust the step size?
 6. Should we add a control cost term to SVMPC and SQNMPC rollouts?
+Maybe clamp actions?
 7. In stein MPC, should the SVGD prior be a GMM with independent dimensions along the control horizon or a summation of Multivariate Gaussians?

 Debug matrix_svgd